NerTzhuLz/PhoenixBot/README.md

             * Figure out which squad the react points to
         * Use join/leave as appropriate for the reacting user
             * IGNORE HOST
+* If a squad fills, close all other squads from that host?

 #### Medium
 * Ability to set multiple recruitment chats
+* Track which parts of a message are per squad
+    * Everything from the previous squad ID to the current one?
+* Maintain a list of open squads

 * Serious amounts of refactoring
     * Especially splitting out functions into libraries